-The roots of Chinese Medicine, or Traditional Chinese Medicine (TCM), can be traced back to observations of nature.
-Over 3,000 years of inquiry and application has nurtured this ancient medical practice into a contemporary profession that honors art and science with equal importance.
-The scope of TCM is vast it its use of diverse healing modalities including acupuncture and moxibustion, herbal medicine, bodywork, exercise, nutritional therapy, and environmental health.
-At its core, TCM understands the human body as a dynamic system constantly moving toward optimal balance.
-It is through evidence-based research and practical knowledge that allows Traditional Chinese Medicine practitioners to differentiate patterns of imbalance with insight using thoughtful diagnostic measures.
+The foundation of Chinese medicine can be traced back to observations of nature.
+Over the course of 3,000+ years of inquiry, it has developed into a medical practice that honors the art and science of healing.
+In its vast scope TCM utilizes diverse modalities including acupuncture and moxibustion, herbal medicine, bodywork, movement, nutritional therapy, and environmental health.
+At its core, Chinese medicine views disease and healing much like the concept of homeostasis: the human body as a dynamic system constantly moving toward optimal balance.
+When the body shifts between this state, TCM is able to differentiate patterns of imbalance with insight using thoughtful diagnostic measures.

 HOW DOES ACUPUNCTURE WORK?

 Emerging research theories in the field of evidence based Acupuncture agree that the process of inserting a needle into the tissue elicits physiological changes at the local, regional (spinal cord) and general (brain) level, signaling the brain to release hormones and neurotransmitters via the endocrine system.
 This process generates an inflammatory response, and produces a healing effect.
 We’ve also learned that brain activity is stimulated through the use of MRI’s while acupuncture is being performed.